 WHEN: 16th February, 2018

 The purpose of this research conference is to facilitate a dialogue between researchers educated and experienced in disciplines such as law, economy, accounting and journalism and explore:

-- How to interpret and understand complex information on finance and financial transaction, including the workings of intricate global networks of businesses and webs of ownerships, including those registered in tax havens?
+- How to interpret and understand complex information on finance and financial transactions, including the workings of intricate global networks of businesses and webs of ownerships, including those registered in tax havens?

 - How to understand the use of digital communication to build cross border networks of mutual aid between investigative journalists?

 This research conference build on previous events organized by PWYP Norway.
-In 2016 er held the first "Making Transparency Possible", a 3 day conference with 40 speakers from 19 countries, where investigative journalists from 14 countries shared knowledge on how many of them have cooperated trans-nationally in large in-depth, cross country cases.
+In 2016 we held the first "Making Transparency Possible", a 3 day conference with 40 speakers from 19 countries, where investigative journalists from 14 countries shared knowledge on how many of them have cooperated trans-nationally in large in-depth, cross country cases.
 Their work often intertwined with large leaks, such as the Panama Papers, Lux Leaks, and Swiss Leaks.
 This conference was financed by Norad.
-Following these discussions in 2016, previous conferences, events and cooperation has now sparked into this research project, which is financed by the Nowegian Research Council.
+Following these discussions in 2016, previous conferences, events and cooperation has now sparked into this research project, which is financed by The Finance Market Fund.